ankitvgupta/ankitvgupta.github.io/_posts/2025-01-27-eve-of-superintelligence.md

 ---
 title: "On the Eve of Superintelligence"
-description: "AI Progress and the Need to Prepare"
+description: "Preparing for AI Progress"
 layout: post
 date: 2025-01-27 1:00
 headerImage: false